 - Working closely with a multi-disciplinary team of biomedical engineers and medical physicists in university laboratories and clinical radiotherapy departments.

-- Make measurements of the cell survival curves for a 3D tumour model in the phantom by irradiating to different absorbed doses at Orthovoltage (kV) and Megavoltage (MV) x-ray energies
+- making measurements of the cell survival curves for a 3D tumour model in the phantom by irradiating to different absorbed doses at Orthovoltage (kV) and Megavoltage (MV) x-ray energies

-- Investigate the effect of radiation delivery and tumour model parameters on the measured cell survival curves.
+- investigating the effect of radiation delivery and tumour model parameters on the measured cell survival curves.